UsabilityEngineering/ux-jounal-NathanBryant/j01/README.md

 One of the best features of iTerm2 is its **built-in keybind editor**, which allowed me to reconfigure shortcuts to better suit my preferences.

 - I quickly created custom shortcuts that aligned with my mental model and muscle memory, dramatically improving my experience.
+- I opened up the preferences tab, and then searched around until I found something called Keys
 - Using **Preferences > Keys**, I customized the pane navigation shortcuts to use **CTRL + Arrow Keys** instead.
 - iTerm2 also supports creating custom shortcuts for complex actions, which allows for a **modular approach** to productivity.
 This flexibility lets me mimic real-world actions, enhancing my workflow further.
+- This felt very easy to program a new keybind, all I had to do was just click on it, and then re-map it by pressing the keys.

 ---